Courses-journey/cpp-cherno/README.md

 - When making pointers type is meaningless

-- U can get address of any variable by prefix it with ambersand `&`
+- U can get address of any variable by prefix it with ampersand `&`

 ```c++
 int a = 5;